 Taking home your baby after any time in a NICU unit is filled with many emotions.
 Happiness that finally you can take your little one home, as well as relief, is more than words can express.
 But along with the joy is fear and worry.

-Its important that if you have/or had a baby in NICU you are able to access support in a practical way but definitely emotionally.
+It’s important that if you have/or had a baby in neonatal you are able to access support in a practical way but definitely emotionally.

 There are many wonderful organisations that provide support including Bliss, Tommy’s and Best Beginnings.
 Also ask your unit for any information they may have on support locally.
 Some units have on site counselling services for you to access.

 When you go home with your baby again ask about what support is available.
 This will vary in each area, some have outreach programs to support you when your baby is discharged.
 Others have neonatal nurses that will visit you at home to provide additional support.
 Some areas run support groups for you to attend to meet other parents who also have had the journey of neonatal.
 There are also national support groups such as Neomates.

 It maybe however that it takes weeks, even months for you to feel the full impact of what you have been through.
 Processing the experience of neonatal can take time and often parents report feeling like they suddenly hit a wall months later which can lead to a surfacing of many emotions.
 Those around you with good intentions may try to help by saying that ‘everything is ok now’ or ‘your baby is healthy and doing well’.
 If you find that you are struggling with your experience, having feelings of guilt, anger or sadness or feel you are experiencing symptoms of PTSD then accessing help and support is important.

 TALK to someone you feel comfortable with about your feelings such as your GP, Health Visitor or community neonatal nurse.